MichaelCurrin/bing-image-creator-scraper/docs/browser-history.md

 1. Find the `places.sqlite` file, which is a SQLite database.
 1. Copy that file into this repo in the `imagescraper/var/browser_raw` directory and name it `firefox.db`.

+Alternatively, you can use a symbolic link that points to the DB so you always have access to the latest data without a copy step needed.
+You just have to close Firefox because you run queries against the file, to avoid an I/O error.

 ### Edge

 1. Open Edge.